-Students are advised and placed in courses based on their THEA or ACCUPLACER placement test scores.
+Students are advised and placed in courses based on their college placement test scores.
 Advisors place students in college preparatory classes if test results indicate the need.

 College Preparatory Studies

 College preparatory courses at varied levels are designed to bring skills up to the point at which students can successfully pursue and complete college-level courses.